robjmcgibbon/SWIFTCON2025/README.md

 and build the Docker image:

 ```
-sudo docker build --no-cache -t tutorial-env .
+sudo docker build --platform linux/amd64 --no-cache -t tutorial-env .
 ```
-This will take about 5 minutes to execute.
+This will take about 10 minutes to execute.

 ## Accessing the Docker image